grafana/grafana/docs/sources/installation/configuration.md

 ### viewers_can_edit

-Viewers can edit/inspect dashboard settings in the browser.
-But not save the dashboard.
+Viewers can edit/inspect dashboard settings in the browser, but not save the dashboard.
 Defaults to `false`.

 ### editors_can_admin